parvezs27/Datajobsanalysis/README.md

 **5. Optimal skills:**

-If we look at the results from Query #5, the top optimal skills seem to comprise of Big Data, Cloud Computing and more specialised/niche skills.
-However, the most in-demand skills required for the top paying jobs seem to comprise of more traditional skills such as SQL, Python and Tableau.
+The most optimal (high demand and high pay) skills comprise of Big Data, Cloud Computing and more specialised/niche skills.

 **Recommendations:**

-For those looking to enter into a Data Analyst role, a solid focus should be placed on the most  foundational skills, which are also the most in-demand skills such as SQL, Python and Tableau.
-With time as these foundational skills are developed and experience accumulates, gaining proficiency in specialised, in-demand technologies such as Big Data, Cloud Computing or Machine Learning, will help boost career opportunities and earning potential.
+For those looking to enter into a Data Analyst role, a solid focus should be placed on the most  foundational skills like SQL, Python and Tableau.
+These skills are the most in-demand skills for remote Data Analyst roles and are also associated with the top paying jobs.
+With time, as these foundational skills are developed and experience accumulates, gaining proficiency in specialised, in-demand technologies such as Big Data, Cloud Computing or Machine Learning, can help boost career opportunities and earning potential.

-**Learning and Best Practices:**
+**Learnings and Best Practices:**

 Through this project I was able to improve my SQL skills and gain valuable insights into the Data job market.
 Specifically, I was able to focus on key SQL skills such as merging tables (joins), using CTE's and aggregate functions (count, average).
 Additionally, I learned how to utilise Git, Visual Studio Code and Github harmoniously, in order to track projects and push/pull changes to local and remote repositories on Github.

-Some of the best practices I incoporated in this project:
+Some of the best practices I incoporated into this project:
-- Using leading comma's to clearly define new columns in the SELECT statement and to help with readability and identification of missing comma's.
+- Using leading comma's in the SELECT statements of queries, to clearly define new columns and to improve code readability and debugging e.g. identification of missing comma's.
-- Maintaining consistent code structure and alignment between clauses by using the tab key to improve readability of code and familiarity with code style.
+- Maintaining consistent code structure and alignment between clauses by using the tab key, in order to improve readability of code and build familiarity with code style.
 - Aliasing table names to shorten code and improve readability.
-- Adding code comments to help others to understand the purpose of the code.
+- Adding code comments to help viewers/peers in understanding the purpose of the code/query.
 - Limiting results where needed and using CTE's to enhance query processing speed.
 - Utilising simple, minimalistic bar charts to clearly and easily communicate insights with minimal cognitive load.
-- Documenting key project information into a spreadsheet such as commencement date, completion dates, problems and how the problems were resolved.
+- Documenting key project information into a spreadsheet such as commencement date, completion date, problems and how the problems were resolved.
+This is a good practice to have in the real world when working on deliverables and projects.